Skip to main content

 • Outcome-Based Programs ∞ These require attaining or maintaining a specific health outcome to receive a reward, such as achieving a target cholesterol level or quitting smoking.
 These programs are subject to the highest level of regulation, as they directly link financial incentives to physiological markers.

-For health-contingent programs, HIPAA requires that they be to promote health or prevent disease, offer a reasonable alternative standard for those for whom it is medically inadvisable to meet the primary standard, and limit the value of their incentives.
+For health-contingent programs, HIPAA requires that they be reasonably designed to promote health or prevent disease, offer a reasonable alternative standard for those for whom it is medically inadvisable to meet the primary standard, and limit the value of their incentives.
 This is where the coordination with the ADA and GINA becomes most pronounced.

 The Complex Interplay of Financial Incentives